 Big tax incentives, broader market reach, and innovative technologies have driven down the costs of solar power development.
 With solar costs getting closer to grid parity, the use of solar power within microgrids has become a more viable option and continues to see growth in the United States.
 The Solar Energy Industries Association estimates a new solar installation occurs every 3.2 minutes.
 With this growth, the group predicts solar use will triple in the U.S. by 2018.

 The conundrum is ensuring your microgrid’s solar operation functions as intended and delivers anticipated solar inverter conversion efficiency.
-There are accurate methods of conducting solar inverter testing within your microgrid to provide the highest performance levels.
+There are accurate methods of conducting solar commissioning within your microgrid to provide the highest performance levels.